mootools/mootools-core/Docs/Fx/Fx.md

 Fx Method: cancel {#Fx:cancel}
 ------------------------------

 The cancel method is used to cancel a running transition.
-Fires the onCancel event.
+Fires the 'cancel' event.

 ### Syntax: